Dog Bloat Surgery in Fairlawn, OH

 - The surgical site is closed carefully

-We monitor heart rate, oxygen levels, blood pressure, and temperature during the procedure.
+During the procedure, we continuously monitor heart rate, oxygen levels, blood pressure, and temperature.

 Most dogs require: